Felicia-Mayeyane/Felicia-Mayeyane/README.md

  <p> 📖  I am always open to learning new tools, development methodologies and sharing my knowledge with colleagues.
 I value team work and opportunities for continuous growth as a developer.</p>

-<p> ☄️  If you are looking for a team player and a goal oriented full stack developer, feel free to get in touch!
-I am happy to discuss potential collaboration opportunities.</p>

 - 🌱 I’m currently learning **Software Development & Data Science**